Computer simulation: Data preparation

 Because of this variety, and because diverse simulation systems have many common elements, there are a large number of specialized simulation languages.
 The best-known may be Simula.
 There are now many others.

 Systems that accept data from external sources must be very careful in knowing what they are receiving.
 While it is easy for computers to read in values from text or binary files, what is much harder is knowing what the accuracy (compared to measurement resolution and precision) of the values are.
 Often they are expressed as "error bars", a minimum and maximum deviation from the value range within which the true value (is expected to) lie.
 Because digital computer mathematics is not perfect, rounding and truncation errors multiply this error, so it is useful to perform an "error analysis" to confirm that values output by the simulation will still be usefully accurate.

 Types

-Computer models can be classified according to several independent pairs of attributes, including:
+Models used for computer simulations can be classified according to several independent pairs of attributes, including: